 I’ve written about a beautification project I am working on.
 One of the areas I will be remodeling is the rooftop pool deck.
 To make it more of an amenity and cultivate spa-like experience, the client suggested incorporating an outdoor shower.

 It’s a great idea to create a luxurious feel of a retreat!
 A poolside shower to rinse off chlorine after a swim in a setting that is open to the landscape gives the place a laid-back bohemian vibe.
 Fun for kids and adults alike.
-It definitely has a stylish touch; an outdoor shower is an amenity reminiscent of a vacation at a hotel.
+It definitely has a stylish touch; an outdoor shower is a convenience with a vibe of a care-free stay at a hotel.

 Now I have to design it while keeping in mind that the pool deck is on top of a seven-story building.

 In a rooftop pool deck setting, privacy is not that much of an issue.
 Provided that only swimsuit-clad people will use it.
 Yet, it has to be in a designated, off the beaten path semi-enclosed pocket near an existing drain.
 Speaking of choosing an appropriate location, both water drainage and water supply are major considerations.
 Avoiding leaks and controlling water run-off is critical.
 A sunny spot will help keep mold and mildew at bay.

 An outdoor shower sets the tone for relaxation — an exotic summer vacation on your own rooftop.